-Among the most relevant activities carried out by the Commission during the year 2023, the following stand out: periodic review of the achievement of the sustainability goals provided for in the Sustainability Plan; review of the statement of non-financial information (EINF) and preparation of the 2022 Sustainability Report; review of compliance with the management team's sustainability goals set for obtaining variable compensation; updating the non-financial risk map; initiating the Environmental Management Project within the organization; monitoring the presence of the Company in ESG ratings and forums; and monitoring many other internal sustainability projects.
+Among the most relevant activities carried out by the Commission during the year 2024, the following stand out: periodic review of the achievement of the sustainability goals provided for in the Sustainability Plan; review of the statement of non-financial information (EINF) and preparation of the 2023 Sustainability Report; preliminary work for the preparation of the annual Sustainability Report corresponding to the financial year 2024; review of compliance with the management team's sustainability goals set for obtaining variable compensation; monitoring the presence of the Company in ESG ratings and forums; and monitoring many other internal sustainability projects.

-Notwithstanding the foregoing, the most important actions of the Committee during 2023 are detailed in the annual report on this Committee's activities, which will be published when the 2024 Ordinary General Meeting is called, on the corporate website www.prisa.com.
+Notwithstanding the foregoing, the most important actions of the Committee during 2024 are detailed in the annual report on this Committee's activities, which will be published when the 2025 Ordinary General Meeting is called, on the corporate website www.prisa.com.